- Using a breast pump may help protect your milk supply for your baby.

 The flange, the cone-shaped part placed over your breast, is available in different sizes from most pump companies.
 It should fit comfortably on each breast—you may even need a different-sized flange for each breast.
 Pinchy, painful, just not right?
 A poorly fitting flange may be the cause.
-Text Dorothy
+Text Dotti

 to find the right flange size for you.
 She's backed by our Certified Lactation Consultant and can give you the expert advice to get you pumping successfully.

 Whether using a manual or an electric pump, always start pumping with small and frequent cycles using medium suction.
 Once your milk begins to flow freely, slow down the cycle speed and increase the suction level until just before it becomes uncomfortable.